emc2/ansible-stuff/README.md

 This ensures that the nslcd user always has a valid ticket for accessing the LDAP database.

+### LDAP Server

+An OpenLDAP server instance is created on any machine in the `ldap` group.
+An SSL certificate and key must be created for the server by the local CA, and the `ldap/<fqhn` service credential must be stored in the server's keytab (`/etc/keytabs/ldap.keytab`)

+This server instance currently allows four modes of authentication: SASL, GSSAPI, and certificate authentication.
+To facilitate the configuration of authentication and authorization, some assumptions are made about the structure of the LDAP database.
+Users are assumed to be stored in `cn=<name>,ou=people,<basedn>`, hosts are assumed to be stored under `cn=<fqhn>,ou=hosts,<basedn>`, and the administrator is assumed to be `cn=admin,<basedn>`.

+Authentication and mapping to entries takes place as follows:

+* Kerberos-based authentication can be performed for SASL authentication by placing `{SASL}<kerberos principal>` in the `userPassword` field for any entry with the `shadowAccount` type.
+This is the recommended way of doing authentication.
+* GSSAPI host principals (of the form `host/<fqhn>`) are mapped to `cn=<hostname>,ou=hosts,<basedn>`.
+* GSSAPI service principals (of the form `<service>/<fqhn>`) are also mapped to the host entry for now.
+* All other GSSAPI principals are mapped to `cn=<principal>,ou=people,<basedn>`.
+* Certificates with a subject of `cn=<fqhn>,ou=hosts,o=<network name>` are mapped to `cn=<hostname>,ou=hosts,<basedn>`
+* Certificates with a subject of `cn=<name>,ou=users,o=<networ name>` are mapped to `cn=<name>,ou=people,<basedn>`.

+The server is currently configured to request and verify client certificates, but to allow connections without a client certificate.
+The server is also currently configured to allow plaintext as well as SSL connections.
+All services using the LDAP database should be issued machine-specific Kerberos service credentials and client certificates.

+#### TODOs

+The following are goals for this configuration, and will be implemented as soon as other configurations are updated:

+* Add host service entries, such as `cn=nslcd,cn=myhost,ou=hosts,<basedn>`, configure GSSAPI authentication accordingly.
+* Finer-grained access permissions.
+* Disable certificate authentication.
+* Require client certificates for all connections.
+* Allow only SSL connections.
+* Replication across multiple machines.

+### PostgreSQL Servers

+A PostgreSQL server will be installed on any machine in the `db` group.
+An SSL certificate and key must be created for the PostgreSQL server, and the Kerberos service principal must be stored in the keytab `postgres.keytab` in the server's data directory.

+The PostgreSQL server is configured to only allow SSL remote connections, and to authenticate with GSSAPI.
+Note that database users must be created explicitly for any user wishing to authenticate, in addition to the Kerberos principal for that user.

+PostgreSQL conninfo strings can generally be used to supply the necessary arguments for proper SSL and authentication.

+#### TODOs

+The following are goals to be implemented:

+* Demand and verify client certificates for all SSL connections.
+* Disable certificate authentication.

 ## Personal Machines

 This section describes the configurations that take place on personal machines.